MDLGithub/MDLDev/README/readme-September-04.txt

-// Login security params, should have deffernt values for each server define("SECURE", TRUE); // FOR Production should be TRUE if https define('PASSWORD_SALT', "ZCep0jVFDtp9Pc7eftIAXt"); //22 characters, Should be different for dev and prod define('SESSIN_NAME', "mdldevadmin"); //Should be different for dev and prod
+// Login security params, should have deffernt values for each server define("SECURE", TRUE); // FOR Production should be TRUE if https define('PASSWORD_SALT', "ZCep0jVFDtp9Pc7eftIAXt"); //22 characters, Should be different for dev and prod define('SESSION_NAME', "mdldevadmin"); //Should be different for dev and prod

 require_once('functions-ss-login.php');